 Montréal spins you round at these vinyl stores

-Shopping
+Music Shopping

 Aux 33 Tours

 Put simply, Montréal’s music scene is unrivalled, its indie stars like Godspeed You!
-Black Emperor, Arcade Fire and Grimes capturing the world stage.
+Black EmperorPatrick WatsonArcade FireKaytranada and Grimes capturing the world stage.
 And that local love of music brings with it a collectors paradise of record shops, each stuffed to the brim with stacks of wax to suit any taste.
-Here’s 10 of the best – de rigueur spots to visit for any music aficionado.
+Here’s some of the best – de rigueur spots to visit for any music aficionado.

 Tucked away on Rivard Street lined with charming apartments, L’Oblique has represented the particular tastes of its founder Luc Bérard, showcasing Montréal bands – a rack of releases by the legendary Constellation Records takes pride of place at the centre of the shop floor – and offering vintage stereo equipment and repairs since 1987.
 The carefully-curated selection always offers up a long sought-for surprise, so it’s well worth digging through the racks.

-Sound Central - 4486 Coloniale Avenue
+Sound Central

 A veritable history of DIY punk, metal and indie rock lines the shelves of this local stalwart, with selections available on vinyl, CD and cassette.
 The small café provides caffeine recharges to keep fingers flipping, and the selection of fanzines and books is always worth a look.

-Founded by members of the early 2000s band Shapes and Sizes, Phonopolis is the definition of a neighbourhood record shop (and its prime location just down the street from Sonorama makes the Mile End a definite hotspot for vinyl lovers).
-And given its history under the guiding hand of local musicians – more of which you can read about in Never Apart’s series on Montréal record shop histories – it’s no surprise to spot local up-and-comers browsing the racks.
-The shop’s video series The Phonopolist sees acts like Cœur de Pirate, SUUNS and Yamantaka // Sonic Titan bigging up their favourite records off the walls, and the staff picks chalkboard should always be trusted for its esoteric lists of records you need in your life now.
+Founded and run by local musicians, Phonopolis is the definition of a neighbourhood record shop, and its prime location just down the street from Sonorama makes the Mile End a definite hotspot for vinyl lovers.
+And the shop’s links to the local scene—check Never Apart’s series on Montréal record shop histories’ entry on Phonopolis—makes it no surprise to see up-and-comers and established musicians browsing the racks.
+The shop’s video series The Phonopolist sees acts like Cœur de PirateSUUNS and Yamantaka // Sonic Titan bigging up their favourite records off the walls, and the staff picks chalkboard should always be trusted for its esoteric lists of records you need in your life now.

-Death of Vinyl - 6442 Saint-Laurent Boulevard
+Death of Vinyl

 The new arrivals bins at this Saint-Laurent mainstay are consistently surprising, and the occasional lists of records on hand published on their website show off pleasant discoveries and old favourites from German synth soundtracks to jazz classics.
 Pop and hip-hop fans will love the wall of 12” singles, priced dirt cheap and full of big hits and undiscovered gems.

-Cheap Thrills - 2044 Metcalfe Street
+Cheap Thrills

 Established in 1971, Cheap Thrills is Montréal’s oldest running record shop and their online mail order catalogue offers over 10,000 titles.
-It’s easy to lose an afternoon browsing the crates of new and used records and books – what the shop lacks in size, it makes up for in selection.
+It’s easy to lose an afternoon browsing the crates of new and used records and bookswhat the shop lacks in size, it makes up for in selection.
 The staff behind the counter are also some of the city’s friendliest and most knowledgeable.

 Plateau Mont-Royal et Mile End - Paul's Boutique